sajjadalinaqvi/Blue-Collar-Agent/README.md

 ## 🤖 Backend Agent Requirements

 The voice assistant expects a REST API at /bluecollar that responds to this format:
 ```bash
 🤖 Backend Agent Requirements
 The voice assistant expects a REST API at /bluecollar that responds to this format:
 ```
----

-## 📮 Feedback
-Contributions, issues, or improvements?
-Feel free to fork or raise an issue!

----

-### 🔹 GitHub Short Repo Description

-> 🧠 Local voice assistant for blue-collar service bookings with barge-in, Whisper STT, and real-time TTS.

----

-Let me know if you'd like me to regenerate the downloadable file once the system allows it again. ​:contentReference[oaicite:0]{index=0}​